 This teacher education program is certified at both the state and national level by the New Hampshire Department of Education and the National Council for the Accreditation of Teacher Education (NCATE).
-Graduates who complete this Teacher Certification Option are eligible for Birth-Grade 3 teacher certification in the state of New Hampshire.
+Graduates who complete this Teacher Certification Option and pass standardized tests in reading and early childhood content knowledge (required by the state of New Hampshire) are eligible for Birth-Grade 3 teacher certification in the state of New Hampshire.
 Because of New Hampshire’s membership in the Interstate Certification Contract, Plymouth graduates are eligible to earn a certificate or license in another Contract state upon application to that state’s department of education.
 Receiving states may have a difference in elementary grade range and may impose certain special requirements that must be met within a reasonable period of time.
 For further information, please see the Educator Preparation section.
 A minimum cumulative grade point average of 2.50 is required for admission into Teacher Education candidacy; candidates are required to have a 3.00 grade point average to enroll in the Internship.
 All full-time or part-time matriculated candidates in this Option are expected to make satisfactory academic progress toward their academic goals.

 In order for Early Childhood Studies majors to participate in field experiences in diverse settings that are essential for their development as early childhood professionals, students must be willing and able to travel outside of the Plymouth area beyond walking distances.
 Early Childhood Studies majors should plan for and be able to provide their own transportation by the junior year.

 |Courses required for the Option are shown in boldface.|

 |ER 2000||Introduction to the Early Childhood Profession (WRCO)||3|

 |ER 2200||The Constructivist Approach in Early Care and Education||3|

 |ER 2300||Young Children's Learning and Development in Context||3|